phunware/maas-mapping-ios-sdk/Samples/README.md

 PWMapKit Samples for iOS
 ====================

+## CustomPOI

+### Overview
+- Create custom point of interest on the indoor map.

+## ImmediateRoute

+### Overview
+- Display map with building
+- Route from current location to POI as soon as location is acquired

 ## LoadMap

 ### Overview
 - Display map with building
+- Show current location in building

+## LocationSharing

+### Overview
+- Display map with building
+- Show current location in building
+- Show current location of other users of the app in the same building on the map

+## PhunMaps

+### Overview
+- Display map with building
 - Search for points of interest in building
 - Route from current location to a selected point of interest
-- Fully accessible using voice over to guide user during route

-## CustomPOI

-### Overview
-- Create custom point of interest on the indoor map.

 Privacy
 -----------